Considering Grad School

 Meet with an Academic Development Specialist to learn more about what makes a strong graduate school application.
 Brainstorm narrative writing strategies to help generate elements of your application such as the academic curriculum vitae, personal statement, etc.

-Book with a Grad Peer Coach or Academic Development Specialist
+Book with an Academic Development Specialist

 Considering Grad School

 Is graduate school worth it?
 Should you go directly into the workforce instead of continuing your studies?
 No one can answer these questions for you.
 There's always value in expanding your knowledge – either for personal or career incentives.
 Likewise, after many years of studying, perhaps you may wish to take a break from academic life and gain work experience.

 When debating attending graduate school you should consider all your options, including:

 - How much it will cost to attend grad school?